Alex Trochut, Digital Crafter

 I first met Oyuki through a mutual friend.
 He had asked a bunch of friends to help him renovate his living room and kitchen, and having the fantastic sense of taste that this woman has, it was no doubt she could help him with that.

-Since then, we’ve worked together on several occasions.
-Most of the times on projects she ran where she needed miscellaneous graphic art for print and web.
-We have learned to know each other on a personal level now, so know we know each other’s boundaries and ways of working.
-So taking that into consideration the collaborations went more or less smoothly and effortlessly.
+Since then, we’ve worked together on several occasions, most of the time on projects she ran where she needed miscellaneous graphic art for print and web.
+We have gotten to know each other on a personal level now, so we know each other’s boundaries and ways of working.
+Taking that into consideration, the collaborations went more or less smoothly and effortlessly.

 Oyuki knows what she wants.
 She is ambitious and diligent and does not really take no for an answer.